lelegard/win-install-scripts/README.md

 ## Scripts to automate the installation of various tools on Windows

 Each PowerShell script downloads and installs some software for Windows.
-Each downloaded software is either open source or free to use.
+Each downloaded software is either open source or free to use or is a builtin feature of Windows.

 These scripts are useful to automate the setup of a software environment, typically in a CI/CD pipeline.